Strength Training and Osteoporosis

 - Not smoking or drinking too much alcohol can leach nutrients from the body.

-- Eat a healthy diet that contains enough calcium, vitamin D and protein.
+- Eating a healthy diet that contains enough calcium, vitamin D and protein.